 Impacts compared to Rel-15:

 - This solution has no normative specification impacts.
-Only a few informative statements are expected (e.g. a few notes).
+It is already supported by Rel-15 specifications.
+Only a few informative statements are expected (e.g. a few notes) to clarify the expected behaviour of the UE and the network.

 UE impact: